Opla/docs/_parametering_examples/en/en7.md

  {% MaterialIcon icon: "assignment" %} We will insert a variable.
-The value of the variable must be written inside the square resulting from pressing the insert variable assignment button.<br>
+The value of the variable must be written inside the square resulting from pressing the insert output code button.<br>

 {% OplaAppSample title: "Yes" %}
   {% Entry type : "Input" %}